-EngineerGirl Ambassadors design, develop, and implement a project in their local community that will encourage younger girls - particularly those with little access to engineering role models - to think about engineering and engineering careers and give them practical experience in engineering design.
-They work with local sponsors and receive guidance and support from EngineerGirl staff.
+An EngineerGirl Ambassador designs, develops, and implements a project in her local community that will encourage younger girls - particularly those with little access to engineering role models - to think about engineering and engineering careers and give them practical experience in engineering design.
+She works with a local sponsor and receives guidance and support from EngineerGirl staff.

 Every community is different, so there are nearly endless variations of projects that you could develop and implement as an EngineerGirl Ambassador.
 There are two broad categories of projects that would qualify you for consideration.